d13r/laravel-breadcrumbs/README.md

 ### Skipping the view

-Alternatively you can skip the custom view and call `Breadcrumbs::generate()` to get the breadcrumbs array directly:
+Alternatively you can skip the custom view and call `Breadcrumbs::generate()` to get the breadcrumbs [Collection](https://laravel.com/docs/5.4/collections) directly:

 ```html+php
 @foreach (Breadcrumbs::generate('page', $page) as $breadcrumb)